Gduodq/Simple_Library_API/README.md

 This API have persistent database.
 To use it it's necessary to have [MongoDB](www.mongodb.com/) installed in your development enviroment.
 To configure the access check the [Enviroment Variables](#EnviromentVariables) section.

-The API is built based on the microservices architecture, so it's necessary to have [RabbitMQ](https://www.rabbitmq.com) installed in your development enviroment.
+The API is built based on the microservices architecture, so, it's necessary to have [RabbitMQ](https://www.rabbitmq.com) installed in your development enviroment.
 (The project).To configure the access check the [Enviroment Variables](#EnviromentVariables) section.

 To run it, make sure to install all dependencies first: